berachain/beacon-kit/state-transition/core/README.md

 ## `Balance` and `EffectiveBalance`

-BeaconKit distingishes a validator `Balance` and a validator `EffectiveBalance`.
+BeaconKit distinguishes a validator `Balance` and a validator `EffectiveBalance`.

 - `Balance` is updated slot by slot, when a deposit in made over the deposit contract and events are subsequently processed by BeaconKit.
 - `Balance` can increase only in multiples of `MinDepositAmount`, which is specified in the deposit contract.
 There is no cap on the `Balance`.